 The 28 bird species selected for this guide were chosen because they are some of the most widespread and common birds in North America and are found in a wide variety of habitats.
 They are presented in roughly the same order in which they are found in standard field guides.
-The description of the bird is given, followed by a call to a recording the voice of the bird.
+The description of the bird is given, followed by a call to a recording the voice of the bird (including night bird sounds).
 For example, the first bird is Common Loon.
 The description of the bird is followed by a clickable link to a recording of a frequently heard call of the Common Loon.
 Descriptions and habitat listings are adapted from the NHEST Interactive Guide to the Birds.

 The sounds given below are some of the more common sounds made by the various birds.
 All bird voice files shortened and condensed from the original recordings made by MIST Software in order to make them more manageable over the internet.
 Remember, some birdsongs go on for a long time.
 The Mockingbird often sings for extended periods, and the Red-eyed Vireo seems to sing constantly while feeding in the treetops.
 The Whip-poor-will’s loud song can also go on and on.
 And these nocturnal birds seem to choose singing spots near the windows of sleeping humans.
 At first, the bird enthusiast feels fortunate to be able to hear the Whip-poor-will without even getting out of bed.
 But before long, he or she begins to wonder if the bird has an ‘off’ switch.
 Some birds make many different calls.